 The detail orientation and organizational skills of the English major help librarians to set up efficient systems for cataloging and shelving books.

-7. Editors and Content Manager
+7. Editor and Content Manager

 Editors must have the critical eye of the English major as they review submissions for magazine and book publishers.
 They provide critical notes and directives for revisions to writers.
 Content managers and online editors need to evaluate the writing ability of potential contributors, often freelance writers, and provide feedback and direction.